Frontier California: Sale to Frontier

 On February 5, 2015, Verizon Communications announced a sale of its remaining wired telecom operations in California, Florida, and Texas to Frontier Communications.
 Verizon California is included in the sale.
 The transaction closed in the first half of 2016.

 Verizon California transitioned to Frontier Communications on April 1, 2016.

+Sale back to Verizon

+On September 5, 2024 Verizon announced that it will acquire Frontier Communications for $20 billion.
+This acquisition was completed on January 20, 2026.
+As a result, Verizon took control of Frontier's operations, including regaining Frontier California.